East Kilbride F.C.: Modern history

 The team played in the Scottish Amateur Football League until their election into the senior leagues in June 2013.
 They won the Division 2 title in 2011–12 and were crowned Division 1 champions in 2012–13.
 On 31 May 2013, East Kilbride were given a place in the South of Scotland League for season 2013–14.
 On 17 June 2013, East Kilbride were elected to play in the newly formed Lowland League, without playing a game in the South of Scotland League.
 Their first league fixtures were a 2–1 defeat at Stirling University (10th) and a 1–0 home win over Whitehill Welfare (13th) in August 2013.
 The Kilby completed a debut season as a senior team with a Lowland League mid-table finish, winning the South Region Challenge Cup and reaching the Lowland League Cup semi finals.
 They claimed their maiden trophy as a senior team with a 2–0 Final victory over Dalbeattie Star at Palmerston on 24 May 2014.
 They were granted full SFA membership in April 2014 and therefore could enter the Scottish Cup from season 2014–15.
 Their first Scottish Cup tie was a 1–0 first round win at Lothian Thistle on 13 September 2014.
 After a draw at Spartans in the next round, East Kilbride suffered a heavy home defeat in the replay.
 In only their second season in the Lowland League, East Kilbride secured a second-place finish with two games left, with a defeat of Edinburgh University in their final home game.
 A 3–1 defeat of Gretna 2008 in the Lowland League Cup final on 17 May 2015, delivered a second cup success in as many seasons.

 On 5 November 2016, East Kilbride defeated BSC Glasgow 3–1 for a 27th consecutive victory and surpassed Ajax's record of 26 consecutive wins.
 On 19 November 2016, East Kilbride lost 0–1 to Spartans to end their winning streak at 30 games.
 East Kilbride won the 2016–17 Lowland League, and progressed to a promotion/relegation playoff with Scottish League Two club Cowdenbeath.
 They missed out on promotion to the SPFL after losing a penalty shootout.
 In that period, defender Craig Howie became the first player to make 100 appearances for the club, having made his debut aged 17 in 2013.

-East Kilbride would go on to win their second Lowland League title during the 2018–19 season, beating defending champions Spartans at K Park to clinch the trophy.
+East Kilbride won their second Lowland League title during the 2018–19 season, beating defending champions Spartans at K Park to clinch the trophy.
 They lost to Cove Rangers in the SPFL promotion playoffs.